ivylee/git-tutorial/text.md

 There are three lines in this file.
-The second line is the shortest.
+I completely changed the second line.
-The third line is at the end of the file.
+The third line is at the end of the document.